pelkmanslab/iBRAINShared/README.md

 ## How to install?

-CellProfilerPelkmans is part of each [iBRAIN_UZH release](https://github.com/pelkmanslab/iBRAIN_UZH/releases).
+iBRAINShared is part of each [iBRAIN_UZH release](https://github.com/pelkmanslab/iBRAIN_UZH/releases) in *iBRAIN/tools/iBRAINShared/*

 Please follow the instructions in the [iBRAIN_UZH User Guide](https://github.com/pelkmanslab/iBRAIN_UZH/blob/master/doc/USER_GUIDE.md)

 ## Documentation